 The Plan provides that the ART shall dissolve upon the earlier of the distribution of all of its assets to the Holders or the fifth anniversary of its creation which was on February 13, 2012, subject to the right of the Trustees to extend the ART's term with the approval of the Bankruptcy Court.
 In November 2011, the ART filed a motion to extend the term of the ART through December 31, 2014 because several Causes of Action were unlikely to be resolved prior to February 13, 2012.
 In December 2011 the motion was granted by the Bankruptcy Court.
 In July 2014, the ART filed a second motion to extend the term of the ART in light of the current status of the Causes of Action and the administrative tasks to be performed after the Causes of Action are resolved.
 On September 23, 2014 the Bankruptcy Court granted an extension through September 23, 2015.
-The Bankruptcy Court may approve additional extensions to resolve the Causes of Action, distribute the net proceeds to Holders or complete other administrative responsibilities of the Trustees.
+The Bankruptcy Court may approve additional extensions to resolve the Causes of Action, distribute the net proceeds to Holders or complete the administration of the ART.

-As set forth in the Plan and the Declaration of Trust for the ART, as amended (the "Declaration"), the ART is administered by five Trustees.
+As set forth in the Plan and the Declaration, the ART is administered by five Trustees.
 These Trustees are authorized to carry out the purposes of the ART.
 In particular, the Trustees are responsible for protecting, maintaining, liquidating to cash and maximizing the value of the Causes of Action contributed to the ART, whether by litigation, settlement or otherwise.